tetratelabs/qcon-labs/docs/circuit_breakers.md

 In the Zipkin UI, click the **Run Query** button and pick a failing trace to see the details.
 You can identify failing traces by looking at the number of spans - the failing trace will have 1 span, while the successful ones will have 4 spans.

 The requests are failing because the circuit breaker is tripped.
-Response flags are set to `UO` (Upstream Overflow) and the status code is 503 (service unavailable).
+[Response flags](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log-format-response-flags){target=_blank} are set to `UO` (Upstream Overflow) and the status code is 503 (service unavailable).

 ![Zipkin 503s](zipkin-503.png)